timhateuchlieb/Gotcha/README.md

-# Gotcha Game
+# 🎮 Gotcha - A Circle Chase Game

-Gotcha is a simple game in which you, as the player, have to flee from the Chasers.

-You can find the game [here](https://timhateuchlieb.github.io/Gotcha/).

----
+## 📖 Description

+Gotcha is a simple but fun game where you control a small circle 🔵 that is constantly being chased by enemy circles 🔴.
+You can move, shoot, and speed boost to evade and destroy enemies. 💥

-## Game Mechanics:
+## 🚀 Features

-- **Movement**: Control your player with the "W", "A", "S", "D" keys.
+- 🎮 **Player Movement**: Move using the `WASD` keys. 🏃‍♂️
+- 🎯 **Shooting**: Fire projectiles using the arrow keys. 🔫
-- **Speed Boost**: Press the "Space" key to get a boost in speed.
+- ⚡ **Speed Boost**: Press `Space` to increase speed. 💨
+- 🤖 **Enemy AI**: Enemies chase the player dynamically. 👾

+## 🎮 Controls

+- ⬆️ `W` - Move Up 🔼
+- ⬅️ `A` - Move Left ◀️
+- ⬇️ `S` - Move Down 🔽
+- ➡️ `D` - Move Right ▶️
-- **Shooting**: Shoot bullets to kill Chasers by pressing the Arrow key in the direction you want to shoot.
+- 🎯 `Arrow Keys` - Shoot in the respective direction 🔫
+- 🚀 `Space` - Speed boost ⚡

+## 🕹️ How to Play

+1. 🎮 Start the game and control your circle using `WASD`. 🟢
+2. ⚠️ Avoid getting caught by enemy circles. 🔴
+3. 🎯 Use the arrow keys to shoot at enemies. 💥
+4. ⚡ Press `Space` to boost away when in danger. 💨
+5. 🏆 Survive as long as possible! ⏳

+## 💡 Why I Made This Game

+I created this game as my first JavaScript project 💻 to learn more about game development.
+My main focus was to implement how collisions between circles work and how to implement enemy movement.

+## 🌍 Play the Game

+You can play the game in web at the following URL: 👉 [Play Gotcha](http://timschubert.me/Gotcha/)